Wroclaw Racecourse history

-Partynice Racecourse, designed by R. Jurgens of Hamburg, was opened in 1907 to celebrate the 75th anniversary of the Silesian Horse Breeders’ and Horse Racing Association.
-It replaced a racecourse in Szczytniki (wehere the Centennial Hall is situated today) which was founded in 1833.
+Wroclaw Racecourse at Partynice, designed by R. Jurgens of Hamburg, was opened in 1907 to celebrate the 75th anniversary of the Silesian Horse Breeders’ and Horse Racing Association.
+It replaced a racecourse at Szczytniki (wehere the Centennial Hall is situated today) which was founded in 1833.